Backporter/TW3-PS4-Texture-Patcher/README.md

 # Change Log:
 1.0 Base.

-2.0 Added Mip Cout checking to pervent issues(if the mip count is grater or lesser than the orginal it will exit the program).
+2.0 Added Mip Cout checking to pervent issues(if the mip count is greater or lesser than the orginal it will exit the program).

-3.0 Added Resolution Checking to pervent issues(if the Resolution is grater or lesser than the orginal it will exit the program).
+3.0 Added Resolution Checking to pervent issues(if the Resolution is greater or lesser than the orginal it will exit the program).